ChinoB/IGME-230/230-project-1-content.md

 Space to jump
 Left click to attack

-*The player will learn the controls before starting the game*
+*The player will learn the controls before starting the game.*

 ### Depth
 Throughout the game, the player is expected to get used to timing their attacks correctly,